ivanrst/Brewery/README.md

 It is also able to get customers based on the ID.
 Then, it returns name and all ordered/delivered barrels.

-The brewery wants to know their best customers.
-A method which sorts all cutomers by the number of ordered and delivered barrels.
+The brewery wants to know their best customers and has a method which sorts all customers by the number of ordered and delivered barrels.

+It also wants to know how many days it takes between an order being placed and its delivery.